 A: See our complete listing of course descriptions here.

 A: In your first semester, you are automatically assigned a schedule, which guarantees you the classes you need.
 To plan your subsequent semesters you will meet with your academic advisor to select your classes.
 You will be mailed more information about your schedule near the end of the summer.

 A: Once you have your final schedule you may order your textbooks online for fall courses and have them waiting for you when you arrive on campus.
+Champlain's bookstore also has the option to rent books each semester.
 Visit the bookstore website and follow the instructions using the course abbreviations on your schedule to select each department, course number and section number.
 Even if you plan to buy your books at the store once you arrive on campus you can get an idea of how much they will cost beforehand.
 Call the Bookstore at 802-863-8961 for more information.

 A: There is no better time than when you're in college to spend a semester or a year in a foreign country and earn college credit.
 The key to studying abroad is meeting with an advisor early on to let him or her know your intentions.
 That way, he or she can help you plan your schedule to incorporate a study abroad semester into your four-year plan.
 For more on studying abroad and to learn about our existing programs, click here.

 A: Direct any questions you have about your major to your program director.